unytics/bigfunctions/README.md

 BigQuery, with native and remote routines, is really powerful. **BigFunctions take the most of that by offering ready-to-use functions with useful features for data-teams**.

-We believe no-one should be reinventing the wheel and open-source is the best way to fight against that.
-Hey Data-People!
-Let's share our work, help each other and inspire from each other. 👉 Play and contribute to BigFunctions!
+We believe no-one should be reinventing the wheel and open-source is the best way to fight against that. 👉 Let's Play and Contribute!

 <br>